foundry-rs/book/src/reference/cli/forge/snapshot.md

   -h, --help
           Print help (see a summary with '-h')

+Display options:
+  -v, --verbosity...
+          Verbosity level of the log messages.

+          Pass multiple times to increase the verbosity (e.g. -v, -vv, -vvv).

+          Depending on the context the verbosity levels have different meanings.

+          For example, the verbosity levels of the EVM are:
+          - 2 (-vv): Print logs for all tests.
+          - 3 (-vvv): Print execution traces for failing tests.
+          - 4 (-vvvv): Print execution traces for all tests, and setup traces for failing tests.
+          - 5 (-vvvvv): Print execution and setup traces for all tests.

+  -q, --quiet
+          Do not print log messages

+      --json
+          Format log messages as JSON

+      --color <COLOR>
+          The color of the log messages

+          Possible values:
+          - auto:   Intelligently guess whether to use color output (default)
+          - always: Force color output
+          - never:  Force disable color output

+      --junit
+          Output test results as JUnit XML report

+  -l, --list
+          List tests instead of running them

+      --summary
+          Print test summary table

+      --detailed
+          Print detailed test summary table

 Test options:
       --debug [<DEPRECATED_TEST_FUNCTION_REGEX>]
           Run a single test in the debugger.